Standing out is easy,

 all it takes is good design.

-Diamonds, environment and sustainability are complex issues.
+Diamonds, the environment and sustainability are complex issues.
 What do we want to promote?
 Is it to minimize our environmental impact on this earth or is it the human aspects we should consider?
 Everyone must follow his or her own moral compass.
 I recommend this article from The Industry authority:

 The Kimberly process

 The Kimberly Process is a certification system that will prevent conflict diamonds from being used, ie the diamonds are not used to finance an armed conflict or war.
 All mined diamonds must only be traded between Member States and accompanied by a certificate.
 This system is considered good, but it needs to be improved by monitoring the inclusion of fair and ethical working methods, that the environment and the local population are not exploited, for example.
 Many poor people depend on the jobs the diamond mines offer in developing countries.

 Lab diamonds are manufactured without the risk of workers being harmed but require more Co2 in manufacturing than energy in breaking natural diamonds.
 Depending on where the energy is taken to make these stones affects their environmental friendliness.
 If solar or wind energy is used, it is good, but used coal power does not make it environmentally friendly.
 One also has to wonder which countries produced lab diamonds, what are the salaries and working conditions look like there?
 What is good is that there will be less environmental damage caused by mining.

 Ethical diamonds often, if not always, come from welfare countries such as Australia and Canada.
 These diamonds have been developed under gentle conditions where both man and the environment are respected.
 The diamonds are usually fully traceable from the mine.
 In addition, all Canadian diamonds are mined in line with the country's strict environmental and fair labor laws - and with respect to local indigenous population.

 Second hand diamonds